What causes acne?

 Isotretinoin: Derived from Retinoid A, this antibiotic is a revolutionary new treatment that has been shown to be highly effective in the treatment of severe and treatment resistant Acne.
 Clinical trials have shown it to be beneficial for all forms of Acne, but there are many side affects attributed to Isotretinoin.
 These include severe effects such as birth defects, excessive dryness of mucous membranes and the skin, depression, inflammatory bowel disease and erectile dysfunction.
 There are several other milder effects which should be thoroughly discussed with a physician before this drug is prescribed.
 In addition, there is disagreement among medical practitioners concerning the dosage levels needed for optimum effects and the long term effects are still under investigation.

-Acne is a common and frequent skin condition that people of all ages suffer from.
-It is myth that on...
+Acne is a frequent skin condition that a majority of people suffer from.
+There are many causes of ac...